Kirpal Singh: Final year

 In Delhi in February 1974, Singh organized the World Conference on Unity of Man.
 More than 2000 delegates attended, including religious and political leaders from India and around the world.
 Over 100,000 people attended the conference in total.

 At the Kumba Mela (Festival of Religions) in Haridwar on 2 April of the same year, Singh gathered sadhus (itinerant monks) and "saintly men" in the Conference of National Unity, with the aims of promoting cooperation, eliminating religious barriers, and bettering the economic status of India's poor.

 In 1974 Kirpal Singh established the Unity of Man conference, which was intended as a platform to bring together both religious and political leaders towards finding common ground and improved relations.
 This conference, under the name, Human Unity Conference, continues to this day.

 Legacy and succession

 Kirpal Singh died on 21 August 1974 at the age of eighty.
-His death caused a succession dispute amongst his followers.
+His death caused an intense succession dispute amongst his followers.
+Kirpal was not expected to appoint a successor by will given his own mode of succession.

-There is Pier Franco Marcenaro, who, after his Initiation in January 1968, was his Group Leader and Representative in Milan, Italy, and is today a recognized successor by many disciples organized in an association called "The School of Spirituality".
+The most popularly recognized successor was Darshan Singh.
+However, Russell Perkins, leader of the Sant Bani Ashram in the United States which had been responsible for Kirpal's English publishing, did not recognize Darshan, but instead supported Ajaib Singh.
+Arran Stephens, a well-known Canadian convert, also joined in supporting Ajaib, although he later rejected Ajaib and left the movement.
+Thakar Singh also claimed succession, as did Judith Lamblion.
+Reno Sirrine led the Ruhani Satsang organization in rejecting all successors.

-In 1963, Kirpal Singh had declared that he knew of no one competent to be his successor.
-Then He stated most forcefully: "Whoever may come up in the future, I tell you most definitely that he will NOT be a member of my family!"
+There is also Pier Franco Marcenaro, who, after his Initiation in January 1968, was his Group Leader and Representative in Milan, Italy, and is today a recognized successor by many disciples organized in an association called "The School of Spirituality".

 These succession disputes ultimately led to the proliferation of satsangs without connection to any descendant of the Singh tradition.
 As of 2002, there were approximately 200,000 adherents of groups related to Kirpal Singh.